pbrucla/fuzzing-lab/fuzzing-server-instructions.md

 You can also use the SSH client in WSL or PuTTY if you want, but if you use PuTTY you'll need to follow different steps to generate a key.
 If you want to use VS Code installed locally instead of in your browser, you have to use the Windows OpenSSH client.

+If you have trouble getting SSH to work locally, you can also run SSH in google cloud shell in your browser: https://shell.cloud.google.com

 ## SSH keys

 We will use SSH keys to prove our identity to the server.